Skip to content

 AML screening: which risk lists shouldn't you forget?

-If a country, company or person is imposed a sanction, it will appear on a sanctions list.
-There are various sanctions lists, such as the 'EU sanctions list'.
-These sanction lists are constantly evolving.
-This is because sanctions are constantly being imposed, to which the lists are then adapted.
+If a country, company or person is subject to sanctions, they will be added to a sanctions list.
+There are various sanctions lists, and these are constantly evolving.
+This is because sanctions are continuously being imposed, and the lists are subsequently updated accordingly.
 Below is an overview of the lists you should not forget during any AML screening:

 • EU sanctions list;